Best Technology Investment Funds – Our Top 5 Theme Picks

 Renewable energy is another sector that has benefitted from Covid-19 accelerating the global trend for reducing carbon emissions.

-In the UK the government launched last November a 10 point plan for a green industrial revolution with a focus on making the UK a global leader in green technologies.
+In the UK the government launched in 2020 a 10 point plan for a green industrial revolution with a focus on making the UK a global leader in green technologies.
 Some of the plan focuses on investing in advancing offshore wind, greener buildings, green finance and innovation which is great news for the environment and good news for investors.

 One of the renewable sectors growth stories is battery technology.
 Walter Price makes the point that the ability to store energy is key and companies such as Tesla (NASDAQ:TSLA) who are a market leader and SolarEdge (NASDAQ:SEDG) which last 12 months saw an increase of its share price of over 200% are well placed to deliver products to deal with increasingly huge demand from companies and households.